Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** LangChain Basics
 **💬 Quote of the Day:** "The greater part of human pain is unnecessary.
 It is self-created as long as the unobserved mind runs your life." — Eckhart Tolle

+## 📅 2025-05-15
+**🧠 Learning Topic:** Docker for ML
+**💬 Quote of the Day:** "The problem with Google is you have 360 degrees of omnidirectional information on a linear basis, but the algorithms for irony and ambiguity are not there.
+And those are the algorithms of wisdom." — William Hurt